Samagra-Development/Samagra-Website/src/pages/joinus/index.md

       - text: 25th Jan' 25
       - text: 27th Jan' 25
       - text: Available on both days
+    contentDescription: (This is a 60 min 1:1 Online Governance Case Interview)
   - contentDescription: " "
     label: Where did you hear about Samagra?
     options: